CShark/usb_dmx/README.md

 # USB ArtNET Interface

-> **Warning**
-> This is a new hardware iteration and currently under development.
-The previous hardware iteration is not feature complete, but stable and will no longer be maintained except for bugfixes.
-This iteration is expected to be stable (but not feature complete) somewhere around 2023Q3 if nothing major happens.</p>

 This project is a USB ArtNET interface with four ports, based on the STM32G484.
 It will register itself as an Ethernet Card using the CDC-NCM protocoll to be automatically recognized by most operating systems (except Windows 10, which needs some manual configuration).
 It will then bind the ArtNET-implementation to a configurable IP on that virtual ethernet card.
 The device can be configured either using ArtNET commands for software that supports this, using a web interface on the device and it can optionally be extended to include a display module for configuration directly at the device.

 <p float="middle">